puma/puma/docs/systemd.md

 flag in `ExecStart`.
 Here systemd is playing a role more equivalent to SysV init.d, where it is responsible for starting Puma on boot (multi-user.target) and stopping it on shutdown, but is not performing continuous restarts.
-Therfore running Puma in cluster mode, where the master can restart workers, is highly recommended.
+Therefore running Puma in cluster mode, where the master can restart workers, is highly recommended.
 See the systemd [Restart] directive for details.